joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

 Given the above tree if we traverse in level-order the order would be `F, B, G, A, D, I, C, E, H`.

 ### Implementation
 Level order will require the use of a [Queue](https://github.com/joinpursuit/Pursuit-Core-DSA/tree/master/lessons/Queues/web) to aid us in visiting the nodes in a level-order fashion.
-For simplicity and illustration purposes let us use an array as a queue.
+For simplicity and illustration purposes let us use an array as a queue (note that this is less than optimal).

 ```js
 const breadthFirst = (root) => {